 Tobago’s main airport is Crown Point International Airport and it’s around a 9 hour flight from Gatwick.
-There are regular flights to the island from air carriers such as British Airways, Virgin Airways and Monarch.
+There are regular flights to the island from air carriers such as British Airways and Virgin Airways.

 Tobago is relatively small, so the transfer to your hotel will generally be less than 30 minutes, unless you are staying at Blue Waters Inn in the north of the island which will take just over an hour.
 If you’ve pre-booked your transfer arrangements with us, a Tropical Sky representative will meet you on arrival and guide you to your transfer vehicle.

 British Citizens travelling to Tobago require a full British passport which must be valid for 6 months from the date of entry into Trinidad & Tobago.
 Only machine-readable travel documents are accepted for entry into and exit out of Trinidad and Tobago.
 All children and infants must also have their own passports.
 A visa is not required.
 Please check up to date visa requirements with the Foreign Office at https://www.gov.uk/foreign-travel-advice/trinidad-and-tobago/entry-requirements.

 Please be aware that it is an offence for anyone, including children, to carry or dress in camouflage clothing.